MicrosoftDocs/altspace-vr/altspace-vr/world-building/uploading-custom-kits.md

 ---
 title: Uploading custom kits
-description: Learn how to setup, generate, and upload your own custom kits in AltspaceVR. ms.date: 03/11/2021 ms.topic: article
+description: Learn how to setup, generate, and upload your own custom kits in AltspaceVR as well as troubleshooting help. ms.date: 03/11/2021 ms.topic: article
 keywords: kits, uploading, troubleshooting